 As her superstar stock rose, Angelina became the third actress to join the $20 Million Club, getting paid the enormous sum for her role in Mr. & Mrs. Smith in 2005.

-Jolie's salary wasn't drew attention to Mr. & Mrs. Smith, however.
+Jolie's salary wasn't what drew attention to Mr. & Mrs. Smith, however.
 Her rumored romance with then-married costar Brad Pitt sparked a media firestorm.
 Angelina denied rumors that she was romantically involved with Jennifer Aniston's husband at the time, but many still blame the Original Sin star for their split.

 By 2006, Mr. & Mrs. Smith confirmed their relationship and Brangelina announced they were expecting their first child together, Shiloh.
 Brad and Angie have since expanded their brood.
 By the time they announced their engagement in 2012, they had a gaggle of three adopted and three biological children: Maddox, Pax, Zahara, Shiloh, Knox and Vivienne.